Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Simple Applications

 is given~\cite{Szabados}, on a particular Bondi cut with a Bondi tetrad (up to dimensional constants), by the $l=1$ harmonic components of $\psi_{1}^{0}$, i.e., from the $\psi_{1}^{0\,i}$ in the expansion

 For a different cut and different tetrad, one needs the transformation law to the new $\psi_{1}^{\ast 0}$ and new $\psi_{1}^{\ast 0\,i}$.
-Under the tetrad transformation (a null rotation around $n^{a}$) to the asymptotically shear-free vector field, $l^{\ast a}$, Equation~(\ref{nullROT2}),
+Under the tetrad transformation (a null rotation around $n^{a}$) to the asymptotically shear-free vector field, $l^{\ast a}$, Eq.~(\ref{nullROT2}),